shaemachlus/odin-dashboard/README.md

 # odin-dashboard
-A dashboard webpage for practicing CSS grid
+A webpage for practice using CSS Grid